mikel-brostrom/Yolov3_DeepSort_Pytorch/README.md

 - `nvidia-docker`
 - Nvidia Driver Version >= 440.44

+## Before you run the tracker

+Github block pushes of files larger than 100 MB (https://help.github.com/en/github/managing-large-files/conditions-for-large-files).
+Hence the yolo weights needs to be stored somewhere else When you run tracker.py you will get an exceptions telling you that the yolov3 weight are missing and a link to download them from.
+Place the downlaoded `.pt` file under `yolov3/weights/`.
+The weights for deep sort are already in this repo.
+They can be found under `deep_sort/deep/checkpoint/`.

 ## Tracking

-The first time you run tracker.py you will get an exceptions telling you that the yolo weight are missing and a link to download them from.
-Place the .py file in `yolov3/weights/`

 `track.py` runs tracking on any video source: